dotnet/runtimelab/designs/SpanMarshallers.md

 - The MarshalAs attributes will continue to fail to work on spans used in non-source-generated DllImports, so this would be the first instance of enabling the "old" MarshalAs model on a new type in the generated DllImports, which may or may not be undesirable.
   - The existing "native type marshalling" support cannot support marshalling collections of an unknown (at marshaller authoring time) non-blittable element type and cannot specify an element count for collections during unmarshalling.

-## Design 2: "Out-line" default support with extensions to Native Type Marshalling
+## Design 2: "Out-line" default support with extensions to Native Type Marshalling for Contiguous Collections

 An alternative option to fully inlining the stub would be to extend the model described in the [Struct Marshalling design doc](./StructMarshalling.md) to have custom support for collection-like types.
 By extending the model to be built with generic collection types in mind, many of the cons of the first approach would be resolved.

 Span marshalling would still be implemented with similar semantics as mentioned above in the Empty Spans section.
-Additional marshallers would still be provided as mentioned in the Additional proposed in-source marshallers section, but the `null` span marshaller would be able to be used in all cases, not just for empty spans.
+Additional marshallers would still be provided as mentioned in the Additional proposed in-source marshallers section, but the non-`null` span marshaller and the no-alloc span marshaller would be able to be used in all cases, not just for empty spans.

 ### Proposed extension to the custom type marshalling design